 Morningside’s Kind Cafe has been serving its delicious ‘mostly vegan’ menu since it opened its doors in 2018, with a range of breakfast and brunch fare sure to tempt even staunch meat-eaters to sample something a little different.
-With the likes of the plant-based cheddar burger, gluten-free huevos rancheros and a South Western breakfast burrito with scrambled tofu, there are bold flavours abound.
+With the likes of the plant-based double cheddar burger, ‘mince’ on kumara sourdough toast, and breakfast burrito with scrambled tofu, there’s options bound.

 Middle Eastern restaurant Ima has plenty to satiate non-meat-eaters throughout its delicious all-day menu.
 For lunch, we’d recommend the sabich pita.
-Described as the ‘Israeli king of sandwiches’, it’s filled to the brim with a smooth hummus, charred eggplants, slices of fried potatoes, boiled eggs, tahini and a fragrant Iraqi condiment called amba.
-The vegetarian Middle Eastern platter for two will also hit the spot, comprising falafel, hummus, labaneh, salad, pickles, olives, Lebanese cauliflower and spanakopita with pita.
+Described as the ‘king of sandwiches’, it’s filled to the brim with smooth hummus, charred eggplants, slices of fried potatoes, boiled eggs, tahini and a fragrant Iraqi condiment called amba.
+The vegetarian Middle Eastern platter for two will also hit the spot, comprising falafel, hummus, labneh, salad, pickles, olives, Lebanese cauliflower and spanakopita with pita.

-While cheese and cured meats might be the domain of the traditional deli, Robinson’s Deli & Food Store is a haven for those who keep to vegan and vegetarian diets — and even for those who don’t.
-Robinson’s Deli stocks a variety of tasty items to fill your fridge and cupboard with, including vegan cheese, meat substitutes, fresh bread, bulk foods and more.
+While cheese and cured meats might be the domain of the traditional deli, Robinson’s Market Store is a haven for those who keep to vegan and vegetarian diets — and even for those who don’t.
+Robinson’s stocks a variety of tasty items to fill your fridge and cupboard with, including vegan cheese, meat substitutes, fresh bread, bulk foods and more.

-If you’d like to chow down on some palatable meat-free fare alongside a fellow steak-loving diner who wouldn’t be seen near a leaf of spinach, you’re both bound to find something to love at Devonport’s Vondel.
-The all-day eatery caters to both preferences, with a vegan ‘Filet O Fish’ comprising tofu and vegan cheese sitting next to a Wagyu beef burger on the menu.
+If you’d like to chow down on some meat-free fare alongside a fellow steak-loving diner who wouldn’t be seen near a leaf of spinach, you’re both bound to find something to love at Devonport’s Vondel.
+The all-day eatery caters to both preferences, with a vegan Sunfed ‘chicken’ burger sitting next to a Wagyu beef burger on the menu.
 No need to compromise here.

 This K’ Road bar and eatery has long been flying the flag for vegetable-focused fare.
 While chef and owner Lukrecya Craw certainly knows her way around meat-centric dishesm, Peach Pit’s vegetarian dishes are just as satisfying, including the legendary whole roasted cauliflower with ‘strange flavours’, nuts and coconut.
 Our tip is to make sure you leave room for this, as it usually comes out last and is huge.
 The other must-order is the unabashedly spicy vegetarian mapo tofu — some of the best in Auckland, even sans meat.